ChrisDuffley/stationPlaylist/addonuserguide.md

 * --spl-normalprofileonly: only loads normal profile.
 * --spl-configinmemory: not only this will use normal profile only, but settings will not be loaded from disk nor saved to it.
+* --spl-apidebug (25.11 and later): record Studio API specific debug messages (requires debug log to be enabled and to be used as directed by add-on developers).

-If any of these switches are used, broadcast profiles functionality will be disabled.
+Except for "--spl-apidebug", broadcast profiles functionality will be disabled if any of these command-line switches are present.

 Q. What is NVDA in secure mode?